 Drone startup Flytrex operates delivery drones in Reykjavik, IcelandFlytrex

-One of the first food-by-drone services began in Reykjavik, Iceland in 2017 and is operated by e-commerce firm Aha and Israeli drone startup Flytrex.
-After a year of testing, the company made its first commercial delivery in August 2018, and has now completed over 1,000 successful flights.
+One of the first food-by-drone services began in Reykjavik, Iceland in 2017, and Flytex is still running commercial deliveries in the city after making its first commercial delivery in August 2018.

 Due to Iceland's rugged landscape, traveling from one part of its capital city to the other by road can be somewhat indirect.
 Drones, by comparison, can fly in a straight line regardless of the landscape below, saving a huge amount of time.
 In fact, the company claims the average delivery time can be cut from 25 minutes by car to just four minutes by drone.

 Aha is permitted to fly autonomous drones on 13 routes around Reykjavik, and each drone can deviate by up to 700 meters from the route if it needs to make a detour.
 Currently Aha offers drone deliveries from 14 establishments across the capital city.